 In 2024, the Arroyo, the WRRC's annual publication, focused on the theme of the previous year's conference: What Can We Do?
 Solutions to Arizona's Water Challenges.
 More than a synopsis of the knowledge and perspectives shared during the conference, the 2024 Arroyo explores the conference themes, augmenting conference presentation content with broader research.
 Austin C. Bauer and Courtney M. Lee, two AmeriCorps members serving with the WRRC for the 2023-2024 academic year, developed the first draft of the Arroyo, contributing innovative design ideas, such as QR codes and integrated links to additional resources, such as recorded conference presentations.
 After internal review, the draft received external reviews from conference advisors and speakers (listed in the acknowledgements) and was revised in accordance with their comments.
 In June 2024, the completed Arroyo was sent to email and print subscribers, including libraries, schools, firms, agencies, and nonprofits, and additional copies have been distributed through various organizations and events.
-Conference sponsorships at the Arroyo level by the Southern Arizona Water Users Association and Stantec supported the 2024 Arroyo production.
+Funding from the Technology and Research Initiative Fund (TRIF) and the 2024 conference sponsorships at the Arroyo level by Southern Arizona Water Users Association, Stantec, City of Tucson/Tucson Water, and HDR supported the 2025 Arroyo.